rdstach/biblechapters/readme.md

 # Bible Chapters
-A CLI & NodeJS api to print some bible chapters.
+A CLI & NodeJS API to print some bible chapters.

 > I use the indonesian version while making this module.